ansible/terraform-provider-aap/docs/resources/inventory.md

 }

 resource "aap_inventory" "sample_bar" {
-  name         = "My new inventory bar" description  = "A new inventory for testing" organization = 1 variables    = jsonencode(yamldecode(local.values_variables))
+  name        = "My new inventory bar" description = "A new inventory for testing" variables   = jsonencode(yamldecode(local.values_variables)) }
-}

 resource "aap_inventory" "sample_baz" {
-  name         = "My new inventory baz" description  = "A new inventory for testing" organization = 1 variables = jsonencode({
+  name        = "My new inventory baz" description = "A new inventory for testing" variables = jsonencode({
     foo = "bar"
     # Add other variables as needed